Harshsngh07/Hacktoberfest2020/README.md

 2. Don't add too basic programs like addition of two numbers or hello world.

-### follow above set pattern while making PRs otherwise it won't be accepted.
+3. Follow the above set pattern while making PRs otherwise it won't be accepted.